You can debug a Visual Studio application that has been deployed on a different computer. To do so, you use the Visual

 If the Windows Service API is not installed (which happens only on Windows Server 2008 R2), choose the Install button.

 Select the network types you want use the remote tools on.
 At least one network type must be selected.
 If the computers are connected through a domain, you must choose the first item.
 If the computers are connected through a workgroup or homegroup, you need to choose the second or third item as appropriate.

 Choose Configure remote debugging to configure the firewall and start the tool.

 When configuration is complete, the Remote Debugger window appears.

 The remote debugger is now waiting for a connection.
-Make a note of the server name and port number that is displayed, because you will need this later for configuration in Visual Studio.
+Make a note of the server name and port number that is displayed, because you need this information later for configuration in Visual Studio.

 When you are finished debugging and need to stop the remote debugger, click File > Exit on the window.
 You can restart it from the Start menu or from the command line: